Jacksonville Rugby Football Club

 Jacksonville Rugby Football Club (Jacksonville RFC) are a men's rugby union team based in Jacksonville, Florida.
 They are members of the Florida Rugby Union, the organizational body for rugby in the state of Florida, and currently play in USA Rugby Division III.
 The club was founded in 1972.

+The team currently holds weekly open practices on Monday and Wednesday evening's (From 7:00-8:30pm) at Adolph Wurn Park Park in Jacksonville, FL.
+All home matches are held at Plantation Sports Complex in Fleming Island, FL.

+All current team updates are posted to the team socials: